 Top Experiences on the Seward Highway

 That’s a long list of things to see and do.
-If you need help narrowing down the list, here are our favorite experiences from the drive:
+If you need help narrowing down the list on things to do between Anchorage and Seward, here are our favorite experiences from the drive:

 - Beluga Point